TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 1/Galatians 1.8.md

 ---

-But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema.
+But even though we, or an angel from heaven, should preach to you any "good news" other than that which we preached to you, let him be cursed.